kaushalbro/ubuntu-virtual-swap-memory/README.md

 # checking swap

-' cat /proc/meminfo ' to see total swap, and free swap (all linux) 'cat /proc/swaps' to see which swap devices are being used (all linux) 'swapon -s' to see swap devices and sizes (where swapon is installed) 'vmstat' for current virtual memory statistics
+' cat /proc/meminfo ' to see total swap, and free swap (all linux)  <br>
+'cat /proc/swaps' to see which swap devices are being used (all linux) <br>
+'swapon -s' to see swap devices and sizes (where swapon is installed) <br>
+'vmstat' for current virtual memory statistics <br>
-'swapon --show'
+'swapon --show' <br>

 # debug
 sudo swapon --all --verbose